The Two-Loop Ladder Diagram and Representations of U(2,2): Introduction

 where ${\cal H}^+$ denotes the space of harmonic functions on the algebra of quaternions $\BB H$ (see the discussion after Remark \ref{discussion}).
 Then we raise a natural question of finding mathematical interpretation of other Feynman diagrams in the same setting.

-Conformal four-point box diagrams play an important role in physics, particularly in Yang-Mills conformal field theory.
-For more details see \cite{DHSS} and references therein.
-These diagrams have been thoroughly studied by physicists.
-For example, the integral described by the one-loop Feynman diagram is known to express the hyperbolic volume of an ideal tetrahedron, and is given by the dilogarithm function \cite{DD, W}; there are explicit expressions for the integrals described by the ladder diagrams in terms of polylogarithms \cite{UD}.
-Perhaps the most important property of the box integrals are the ``magic identities'' established in \cite{DHSS}.
+Conformal four-point box integrals play an important role in physics, particularly Yang-Mills conformal field theory (see \cite{DHSS} and references therein for more details).
+These integrals are described by the box diagrams and have been thoroughly studied by physicists.
+For example, the integral described by the one-loop ladder diagram is known to express the hyperbolic volume of an ideal tetrahedron and is given by the dilogarithm function \cite{DD, W}; there are explicit expressions for the integrals described by the ladder diagrams in terms of polylogarithms \cite{UD}.
+Perhaps the most important property of the box integrals are the ``magic identities'' due to J.~M.~Drummond, J.~Henn, V.~A.~Smirnov and E.~Sokatchev \cite{DHSS}.
 These identities assert that all $n$-loop box integrals for four scalar massless particles are equal to each other.
 Thus we can parametrize the box integrals by the number of loops in the diagrams and choose a single representative from the set of all $n$-loop diagrams, such as the $n$-loop ladder diagram (Figure \ref{n-ladder}).

+The original paper \cite{DHSS} gives a proof of magical identities for the Euclidean metric case only and claims that the result is also true for the Minkowski metric case.
+In the Euclidean case, all variables belong to $\BB H$ and there are no convergence issues whatsoever.
+On the other hand, the Minkowski case (which is the case we consider) is much more subtle.
+In order to deal with convergence issues, we must consider the so-called ``off-shell Minkowski integrals'' or perturb the cycles of integration inside $\BB H \otimes_{\BB R} \BB C$.
+Then the relative position of the cycles becomes very important.
+In fact, choosing the ``wrong'' cycles typically results in integral being zero.